 Use vaporetto rides as part transport, part sightseeing; children usually engage with the city better from the water.

-Choose the Doge’s Palace over more static museums if you want scale, bridges, chambers, and stronger visual storytelling.
+Choose the Doge’s Palace over more static museums if you want scale, bridges, chambers, prisons and stronger visual storytelling.

 Keep Murano as the better island choice for a first family outing thanks to the glassmaking angle.